Please read the following advice carefully

 Topical Anesthetic Advice:

 An Allergic reaction can occur from any anesthetic used during the procedure.
 If you do suffer from an allergic reaction, you should contact your doctor immediately.
 Allergic reaction response may show through redness, swelling, rash, blistering, dryness or any other symptoms associated with an allergic reaction.

 Numbness- We cannot accept responsibility if the area to be treated does not respond to the numbing agent.
 Each individual is different according to skin type.
 Some clients report the area to be completely numb, while others may experience some discomfort.

-Contraindications for Microblading: (If you have any of these conditions, you are NOT a good candidate for Microblading)
+Contraindications for Permanent Makeup: (If you currently have any of these conditions, you are NOT a good candidate for Permanent Makeup)